nicinabox/nicinabox.github.io/_posts/blog/2013-07-11-superslides-0-6-is-out.md

 #### Performance fixes

 Double image loading, multiples, IE fixes, the works.
-Many long standing issues resolved on this release;
+Many long standing issues resolved on this release.

 If you do happen upon a bug, [post an issue on Github](https://github.com/nicinabox/superslides/issues) and we'll get it resolved.